Configuration weights in coupled-cluster theory: Theory

 \subsection{Configuration weights in bivariational theory}

-\citeauthor{Arponen1983}'s bivariation principle~\cite{Arponen1983} is based on \emph{independent} appoximations for the wave function, $\ket{\Psi}$, and its hermitian conjugate, denoted $\bra{\tilde{\Psi}}$, which are canonical variables analogous to the generalized positions and momenta defining the classical phase space,~\cite{Arponen1991,Arponen1997,Pedersen1998} and satisfy the normalization condition $\braket{\tilde{\Psi} \vert \Psi} = 1$. \emph{Both} the ket and the bra are needed to represent the quantum state of the $N$-electron system.
-Choosing a particular inner product on this phase space, the expectation-value function becomes~\cite{Pedersen2019}
+\citeauthor{Arponen1983}'s bivariation principle~\cite{Arponen1983} is based on \emph{independent} appoximations for the wave function, $\ket{\Psi}$, and its hermitian conjugate, denoted $\bra{\tilde{\Psi}}$, which are canonical variables analogous to the generalized positions and momenta defining the classical phase space,~\cite{Arponen1991,Arponen1997,Pedersen1998} and satisfy the normalization condition $\braket{\tilde{\Psi} \vert \Psi} = 1$.
+By analogy with the classical phase space, \emph{both} the ket and the bra are needed to represent the quantum state of the $N$-electron system.
+In other words, the bra $\bra{\tilde{\Psi}}$ is as physical as the ket $\ket{\Psi}$ and \emph{both} must be taken into account in the quantum-mechanical interpretation.
+It is \emph{not} sufficient to consider only the ket $\ket{\Psi}$.
+While this is perhaps an unusual viewpoint for ground-state theories, the EOM-CC\cite{Geertsen1989,Stanton1993,Comeau1993} approach to excited states operates with ``left'' (bra) and ``right'' (ket) eigenstates, \emph{both} of which are required to compute transition probabilities and ground- and excited-state properties.~\cite{Stanton1993}